ryu10/tetris/README_en.md

 ### Preparing the Execution Environment

 **Mac Environment**

-To initiate the terminal, navigate through Finder → Applications → Utilities → Terminal and execute the following commands.
-Upon successful installation, the game can be initiated by invoking the specified method.
+To open the terminal, navigate through Finder → Applications → Utilities → Terminal and then execute the following commands.
+Upon successful installation, the game can be initiated by invoking the [provided procedures](https://github.com/seigot/tetris/tree/master#実行方法).

 ```bash
 # Install pyqt5 and NumPy